 Can you make chicken tortilla soup with rotisserie chicken?

-Yes, using rotisserie chicken breast or thighs can add to the flavor profile of your soup.
+Yes, using rotisserie chicken breasts or thighs can add to the flavor profile of your soup.
 If you choose to use a store-bought rotisserie chicken, this may count down your cooking time; however, the meat may not be as juicy.

 Can you freeze chicken tortilla soup?

 Allow the soup to cool completely, then transfer to a freezer bag or freezer-safe container.
 Leave room for expansion as it freezes.
 I recommend using freezer bags as it’s the best way to avoid freezer burn.
-Using quart size freezer bags is a great way to separate the soup into smaller or single-serving portions.
+Using quart-size freezer bags is a great way to separate the soup into smaller or single-serving portions.
 When stored properly, it can be kept frozen for about two to three months.
 The night before planning to serve, thaw overnight in the refrigerator.

 Can I slow cook the chicken tortilla soup?

 A slow cooker brings out the flavor in foods.
 Preparing your soup in a slow cooker will free you up to do other things while still creating a flavor-packed wholesome meal.
-A slow cooker uses low cooking temperatures and generally does not overcook food so your soup will be safe if cooked a little longer than recommended cooking time.
+A slow cooker uses low cooking temperatures and generally does not overcook food, so your soup will be safe if cooked a little longer than recommended cooking time.

 - 3 chicken breasts or thighs